HomeSpan/SomfyPlus/docs/README.md

 * a PROG button that is used to put the motor into programming mode so you can add additional remotes
 * a channel SELECTOR button, if the remote allows the user to control more than one shade or screen

-Based on the **superb** work by [Pushstack](https://pushstack.wordpress.com/somfy-rts-protocol/) and other contributors, who reverse-engineered and documented the Somfy-RTS protcols (much thanks!), we can construct a fully-functional, *HomeKit-enabled*, multi-channel Somfy remote using an ESP32, a simple transmitter, and the Arduino HomeSpan Library.
+Based on the **superb** work by [Pushstack](https://pushstack.wordpress.com/somfy-rts-protocol/) and other contributors, who reverse-engineered and documented the Somfy-RTS protcols (much thanks!), we can construct a fully-functional, *HomeKit-enabled*, multi-channel Somfy remote using an ESP32, a simple RF transmitter, and the Arduino [HomeSpan Library](https://github.com/HomeSpan/HomeSpan).

-Apart from the obvious benefit of having HomeKit control of your Somfy shades and screens, our HomeSpan version of the Somfy remote also includes two additional benefits:
+Apart from the obvious benefit of having HomeKit (and Siri!) control of your Somfy shades and screens, a SomfyPlus remote also includes two additional benefits:

-* The remote allows for an arbitrary number of channels.
-Have 20 window shades spread across 5 rooms?
-No problem - you can control all of them with a single HomeSpan Somfy device.
+* **Control up to 32 channels!**  Have 20 window shades spread across 5 rooms?
+No problem - you can operate all of them with a single SomfyPlus device.

-* **Use HomeKit to set the absolute position of your window shade or screen!**  HomeKit natively supports a slider that allows you to specify the exact position of a window shade, from fully open (100%) to fully closed (0%) in increments of 1%.
+* **Use HomeKit to set the absolute position of your window shade or screen!**  HomeKit natively supports sliders that allow you to specify the exact position of a window shade, from fully open (100%) to fully closed (0%) in increments of 1%.
 Unfortunately, the Somfy RTS system does not generally support two way communications, nor do the motors transmit any status about the position of the shade or screen.
-However, some clever logic inside the sketch and a few timing parameters is all that is needed to configure the HomeSpan Somfy device to track and directly set a window shade to any desired target position.
+However, some clever logic inside the sketch and a few timing parameters is all that is needed to configure SomfyPlus to track and directly set a window shade to any desired target position.

 ## Constructing the Hardware

-In addition to an ESP32 board, HomeSpan Somfy requires a "433 MHz" transmitter.
+In addition to an ESP32 board, SomfyPlus requires a "433 MHz" transmitter.
 However, rather than using a standard carrier frequency of 433.92 MHz, Somfy RTS uses a carrier frequency of 433.42 MHz, which is 0.5 MHz lower than the standard.
 Though it is possble to use a standard 433.92 MHz transmitter (such as the one used to construct a HomeSpan remote control for a [Zephyr Kitchen Vent Hood](https://github.com/HomeSpan/ZephyrVentHood)), there is no guarantee that the Somfy motor will accurately receive the RF signal, or that the range will allow for whole-home coverage.

-Instead, this project uses an RFM69 *programmable* 434 MHz transceiver that can be configured to use a carrier frequency of 433.42 MHz to properly match the Somfy RTS system.
+Instead, this project uses an RFM69 *programmable* 434 MHz transceiver that can be configured to generate a carrier frequency of 433.42 MHz to properly match the Somfy RTS system.
 The ESP32 communicates with the RFM69 via the ESP32's external SPI bus.
 This requires you to connect the MOSI, MISO, and SCK pins on your ESP32 to those same pins on your RFM69.
 If you are using Adafruit's RFM69 FeatherWing in combination with Adafruit's ESP32 Feather Board, these connections are already hardwired for you.
-You'll also need to make these 3 other connections between the ESP32 and the RFM69:
+However, you'll also need to make these 3 other connections between the ESP32 and the RFM69 (see diagram below):

 * The SPI Chip Select ("CS") Pin on the RMF69 needs to be connected to a pin on the ESP32 that will be used to enable the RMF69 SPI bus.
 This sketch uses GPIO pin 33 on the ESP32 for the RFM69 Chip Select.
 If you are using the AdaFruit combination of boards above, simply solder a jumper wire between the through-holes labeled "CS" and "B" ("B" is conveniently hardwired to GPIO pin 33) on the RFM69 FeatherWing.

 * The Reset Pin on the of the RFM69 needs to be connected to a pin on the ESP32 that will be used to reset the configuration of the RFM69 settings.
 This sketch uses GPIO pin 27.
 If you are using the AdaFruit combination of boards above, simply solder a jumper wire between the through-holes labeled "RST" and "A" ("A" is conveniently hardwired to GPIO pin 27) on the RFM69 FeatherWing.

-* The DIO2 Pin on the RFM69 needs to be connected to a pin on the ESP32 that will be used to output the Somfy RF codes generated by our sketch so they can be read by the RFM69 and converted to 433.42 MHz signals.
+* The DIO2 Pin on the RFM69 needs to be connected to a pin on the ESP32 that will be used to output the Somfy RF codes generated by SomfyPlus so they can be read by the RFM69 and converted to 433.42 MHz signals.
 This sketch uses GPIO pin 4.
 If you are using the AdaFruit combination of boards above, simply solder a jumper wire between the through-holes labeled "DIO2" and "F" ("F" is conveniently hardwired to GPIO pin 4) on the RFM69 FeatherWing.

 You can of course use different pins for any of the above connections.
 Just make sure to update the pin definitions at the top of the sketch to match whatever pins you have chosen: